Contact Us

 FAQ

-HCA Florida JFK Hospital/University of Miami Miller School of Medicine GME Consortium Program prides itself on teaching and involving medical students in patient care.
-In addition, we prefer you to have passed USMLE Step I and Step II Clinical Knowledge.
-USMLE is helpful, but not required for osteopathic candidates.
+HCA Florida JFK Hospital prides itself on teaching and involving medical students in patient care.
+In addition, we prefer rotators to have passed USMLE Step I and/or equivalent COMLEX exams and are currently enrolled in a US medical school.

 We will request a dean's letter, your medical school transcript, a personal statement, USMLE or COMLEX scores, a headshot photograph, two letters of recommendation and your curriculum vitae.